dungpham-npc/MS-Frontend/README.md

 # MS-Frontend
-Repo for Milk store for pregnant mother and babies system of FRONTEND side
+Repo for "Milk Store for pregnant mothers and babies" project, FRONTEND side